egoxiv/pillars-of-civilization/README.md

 'The Pillars of Civilization' is a turn based strategy game, that plays for 20 turns and allows you to make **decisions** that can have a huge impact on who wins.

 You start by selecting the path you want to take your civilization down.
-Your choice of paths are military, scientific, economic.
+Your choice of paths are military, or economic.

 ##Paths